 The pilot is responsible for the loss or damage to the GPS logger and he will be charged 100 EUR (6000 Rub).
-Loss or damage of the charger - 500 Rub.
+Loss or damage of the charger - 500 Rub. d) GPS-data:

-After the event, competitors can ask the organizers of their tracks.
+After the Event, competitors can ask the organizers of their tracks.

 GPS-loggers will be used for the needs of the competition, as prescribed by the Rules.
-Competitor is responsible for any damage or loss of the GPS-logger between its receipt and return
+Competitor is responsible for any damage or loss of the GPS-logger between its receipt and return.